ConnerWill/esp32-plant/docs/README.md

 ## Configuration

 You will need to define values to suite your needs.
-Variables are defined in [`./src/main/config.h`](/src/main/config.h)
+Variables are defined in the code

 ### WiFI Configuration